Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 - sharing statement corresponding to **no actual public data sharing**: "data available on reasonable demand"

 Furthermore, such promise/intent expressions actually indicate that, on the contrary, the data will in general not be shared at all, even on fair demand, see [4] "Among 1792 manuscripts in which DAS indicated that authors are willing to share their data, 1670 (93%) authors either did not respond or declined to share their data with us.".
+Note that such disappointing actual data sharing rate was reported in [6], but better rate after request to share data were reported in [7] for studies in Psychology.

 - sharing statement on **secured domain**: the data is shared but not available without some authorization and credentials validation process